-The BotBlox UbiSwitch is a compact embeddable ethernet switch module that houses 8 x 1GBASE-T ports and 3 10G MAC ports, designed for challenging environments.
+The BotBlox UbiSwitch is a compact embeddable ethernet switch module that houses 8 x 1GBASE-T ports and 3 10G MAC ports, designed for industrial, aerospace and subsea applications.

 UbiSwitch is a modular board and has to be mated with a baseboard to provide power supply and connector breakout.
 This allows UbiSwitch to form the heart of any flexible ethernet system through a custom baseboard design.
 UbiSwitch can be used immediately with the BotBlox UbiConn board, which provides a plug-and-play ethernet switch solution with 8 x 1Gbps PHY ports and 3 x 10Gbps SFP+ ports.